BnMcGn/warflagger/src/faq.md

 ### What flags are available in OpinML?

 They can be found [here](/flag_descriptions/) with descriptions.

+### Why are there so many flags?
+Do I have to learn what they are all for?

+If in doubt, you are fine to just use the Like and Dislike flags.

 ### What is the reference field for?